nrshaidat/pathway/README.md

   * DatabaseCache Class:  The class that has the cache of all courses and calls on the Database class to query the sql database.

  -PathwayProgram class:  A class that contains all the information needed from the GUI and executes making pathways for the main class.
+It also serves as integrater class between the pathway class, main class, and database classes.
  -GUI Design:

 #### Pathway Package: